intel/linux-npu-driver/README.md

 # log out and log in to apply the new group
 ```

-The patch for systemd to set he "render" group for accel subsystem has been merged
+The patch for systemd to set the "render" group for accel subsystem has been merged,
 but might not be available in your Linux distribution.
 See
 [systemd change](https://github.com/systemd/systemd/pull/27785).